 Well, no, not grocery and chore lists, but the kind of popular list-articles that really sell.
-Hopefully you've already sorted out the grocery list concept (hint: cat food does NOT come from the grocery store, human!
-I don't care what the aisle markers say.)
+Hopefully you've already sorted out the grocery list concept.

 So about writing a good list.
 You've probably been bombarded by lists this year via social media, since the format is hugely popular.
 Anything from "15 Dinosaurs that were Vegetarians" to "6 Ways to Find Inner Peace" are flying around the webosphere (that's a thing, I swear.)
 The most successful of these lists have four things in common:

 Sure, the list I linked to above doesn't follow most of those rules, but it was just in fun!
 How dare you judge!